Sampo Oyj: Sampo plc: Disclosure Under Chapter 9 Section 5 of the Securities Market Act

 Disclosure Under Chapter 9 Section 5 of the Securities Market Act

-Sampo plc (business code 0142213-3) has today received a disclosure under Chapter 9, Section 5 of the Securities Markets Act, according to which the number of voting rights attached to Sampo A shares (ISIN: FI009003305) owned directly or through financial instruments by BlackRock, Inc. (USA tax ID 32-0174421) and its funds decreased on 5 January 2018 below five (5) per cent of Sampo plc's total voting rights.
-In addition, the disclosure obligation arose due to Sampo A shares owned directly by BlackRock, Inc. and its funds, going below 5 per cent of all shares.
+Sampo plc (business code 0142213-3) has today received a disclosure under Chapter 9, Section 5 of the Securities Markets Act, according to which the total number of voting rights attached to Sampo A shares (ISIN: FI009003305) owned directly or through financial instruments by BlackRock, Inc. (USA tax ID 32-0174421) and its funds decreased on 9 January 2018 below five (5) per cent of Sampo plc's total voting rights.
+Also, the total number of Sampo A shares owned directly or through financial instruments by BlackRock, Inc. and its funds decreased below five (5) per cent of Sampo plc's total stock.
+In addition, the disclosure obligation arose due to Sampo A shares owned directly by BlackRock, Inc. and its funds, decreasing below 5 per cent of all Sampo plc' shares.

 Sampo's share capital comprises 555,351,850 shares, of which 554,151,850 are A shares and 1,200,000 are B shares.
 Each A share entitles its holder to one (1) vote and each B share to five (5) votes.
 Thus, the total number of votes is 560,151,850.